-Jordan Belfort, whose life story was adopted in The Wolf of Wall Street, did not accidentally get rich.
+Jordan Belfort, whose life story was adopted in The Wolf of Wall Street (read the book here), did not accidentally get rich.
 His success was the result of his views of himself and the world around him.
 In a nearly one-hour interview (available at the bottom of the post), Jordan Belfort shares his 4 keys for life success.
-(A lot of what Belfort practices and teaches is similar to Tony Robbins’ material.
-Check out Unleash the Power Within to learn to unleash your maximum potential.)
+(Jordan Belfort did not follow these 7 Habits of Highly Effective Losers.)

 Jordon Belfort’s “Four Keys for Life Success” video is interesting to watch not only for Belfort’s wisdom, but because it allows you to observe an animated speaker who understands how to use his body effectively when communicating.
 He also has a somewhat higher pitched voice, which may surprise some listeners.